A.F.C. Sudbury: Ground

-A.F.C.
-Sudbury play their home games at the 2,500 capacity King's Marsh Stadium in the Ballingdon-Brundon area of Sudbury, previously home to Sudbury Wanderers.
-Between June 2010 and August 2014, due to a sponsorship deal, the ground was officially titled The MEL Group Stadium.
-At the time of A.F.C.
-Sudbury's formation the ground consisted of two pitches, a training area, clubhouse, floodlights, a 200-seat stand on the West side of the main pitch and covered ends behind the goals.
+AFC Sudbury play their home games at the 2,500 capacity King's Marsh Stadium in the Ballingdon-Brundon area of Sudbury, previously home to Sudbury Wanderers.
+At the time of AFC Sudbury's formation the ground consisted of two pitches, a training area, clubhouse, floodlights, a 200-seat stand on the West side of the main pitch and covered ends behind the goals.
 A 300-capacity terrace (the Shed) was constructed on the East side of the pitch in 2000 and houses the more vocal section of the crowd.
 A new clubhouse, also containing a grassroots football and education centre, was completed in 2010.
 The ground is fully enclosed by fencing and there are turnstiles at the main entrance.
+In 2025 a second 3G pitch was installed at the site.

-A.F.C.
-Sudbury sold Sudbury Town's former ground, the Priory Stadium, to a housing developer in June 2007.
+AFC Sudbury sold Sudbury Town's former ground, the Priory Stadium, to a housing developer in June 2007.
 The money from this sale was earmarked for paying off loans, and capital gains tax, as well as a new clubhouse and changing rooms.
 Planning permission for the construction of the new facilities was granted by Babergh District Council in August 2008, though various conditions regarding issues such as possible land contamination, the site's archaeological value, risk of flooding and drainage are required to be addressed before work may commence.

 A 3G artificial turf pitch was installed prior to the 2015–16 season.